daviskia/BIXIbikesADA/paths.md

 <iframe src="https://daviskia.github.io/maps/safety/Example_of_bp_density_calculation.html" width="100%" height="400px"></iframe>

-We therefore divide an area of interest into different squares to calculate the density.
+We therefore divide the area of interest into different squares to calculate the density.
 Since calculating this density takes a lot of time, we decided to restrict our study area to where most BIXI stations are concentrated.
 The result is a nice grid with the density of bicycle paths within each square.

 <iframe src="https://daviskia.github.io/maps/safety/Bike_Path_Density_Chloropleth.html" width="100%" height="400px"></iframe>